nikhilg37/MasalaTulips/README.md

 - **Meta descriptions** and viewport settings
 - **Breadcrumb navigation** for better user experience and SEO

+## Ads Configuration
+- **Google AdSense** code is currently **commented out** across all pages
+- AdSense scripts and ad units have been disabled to prevent blank space at the top of pages
+- Ad configuration can be re-enabled by uncommenting the relevant sections in:
+  - Header files: `common/header-root.html` and `common/header-subdir.html`
+  - All HTML pages with AdSense ad unit containers
+- Ad configuration file: `ads.txt` (for future use when ads are re-enabled)

 ## Design Features
 - **Responsive design** that works on all devices
 - **Modern color scheme** with CSS custom properties